 Working in the retail world is not glamorous, but it can be beneficial to young people.
 Teens in retail work under supervision and are trained in some highly transferrable soft skills.
 For instance, handling money and working a cash register teaches kids the reality of economics.

 Before you make a living wage, it can be difficult to understand the value of goods and services.
 Carrying out sales, cashing out a register drawer, or doing inventory are hands-on ways to learn economic concepts.
+This can really help them prepare for adulthood.

 In addition to practising money management, retail positions often offer teens tangible leadership positions.
 If a teenager proves their worth to the company, they will be offered some of the same advancement opportunities as their older coworkers.